praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 Enables or disables tracking based on the EU privacy cookie.

-When you check the EU Compliance check box, the **Tracking Cookie Name** field appears.
+When you check the EU Compliance check box, the [!UICONTROL Tracking Cookie Name] field appears.
 The Tracking Cookie overrides the default tracking cookie name.
 You can customize the name that Launch uses to track your opt-out status for receiving other cookies.

 When a page is loaded, the system checks to see if a cookie called sat\_track is set \(or the custom cookie name specified on the Edit Property page\).
 Consider the following information: